How to Bottle-Feed Your Baby: Step-by-Step

 Wash your hands thoroughly with soap and water before preparing formula.
 Cleanliness is crucial when you’re learning how to bottle-feed your baby.

 - Measure every time you fill a bottle.

 Whether you’re using ready-to-pour, liquid concentrate, or powdered formula, follow the instructions for preparation based on the amount you want to serve.
 If you’re not precise, you can upset your baby’s digestive system or cause her to miss out on her nutrient intake.

 - Skip the microwave.

 Many babies are fine drinking formula at room temperature or even from bottles that have been premade and stored in the fridge.
 It’s perfectly nutritious.

 If you want to warm a bottle, however, you can do so by immersing it in a pot of warm water until it’s lukewarm.
-Heating it in the microwave can create uneven hot spots that can burn your baby’s mouth.
-Check the temperature of warmed formula on your wrist.
+You can check the temperature of warmed formula on your wrist.
+Avoid heating the bottle in the microwave, as this can create uneven hot spots that can burn your baby’s mouth.

 All babies tend to need burping after they eat.
 Because bottle-fed babies usually take in more air, which can make them uncomfortable, it helps to pause for a burp every 2 to 3 ounces of formula.

 - Watch your baby’s signals.